opentensor/bittensor/CONTRIBUTING.md

 Pull requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).
+It requires a certain level of experience to know where the code belongs to and to understand the full ramifications (including rebase effort of open pull requests).

 Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary